Didinga/insurance-records/README.md

 pip install django

-markdown
-Copy code

 2. Clone the repository:

 git clone https://github.com/Didinga/insurance-records.git

-css
-Copy code

 3. Navigate to the project folder:

 cd insurance-records

-markdown
-Copy code

 4. Apply database migrations:

 python manage.py migrate

-markdown
-Copy code

 5. Start the development server:

 python manage.py runserver

-csharp
-Copy code

 6. Open a web browser and go to http://localhost:8000/

 ## Usage

-After starting the server, you can browse the blog, add new posts, and comments.
+After starting the server, you can browse the app, add new posts, and comments.

 ## Contributing